-From scissors to corkscrew, screwdriver heads to a variety of knife blades, this pocket knife is a great addition to your trail riding survival pack.
+The handy Cavallo pocketknife contains scissors, a corkscrew for your wine, several screwdriver heads and a variety of knife blades.
+This little knife is a great addition to your trail riding survival pack!